stefanthoss/stefandroid-blog/_posts/2021-05-23-proxmox-debian-cloud-init-template.md

 tags: linux server
 ---

-Proxmox templates can be used to quickly deploy new VMs.
-Cloud-Init will initialize the new VM so that you only have to configure networking, host name, and the initial user account for new VMs instead of installing the operating system from scratch.
-In this guide I'm describing how to do this with Debian Buster.
+Proxmox templates together with Cloud-Init can be used to quickly deploy new VMs.
+A template quickly creates a new VM and Cloud-Init will initialize the new VM so that you only have to set the host name and the initial user account.
+No more installing the operating system from scratch for every new VM.
+In this guide I'm describing how to do this with Debian Buster to spin up headless Debian servers.

+Debian doesn't provide a special image for this use case but the Debian images designed for OpenStack come with Cloud-Init support.
 Check out the [Proxmox's documentation](https://pve.proxmox.com/wiki/Cloud-Init_Support) for details on how Proxmox's Cloud-Init support works.

-The Debian images designed for OpenStack come with Cloud-Init support.
-Download `debian-10-openstack-amd64.qcow2` from <https://cloud.debian.org/images/cloud/OpenStack/current-10> to the Proxmox host.
-These are the steps:
+Download `debian-10-openstack-amd64.qcow2` from <https://cloud.debian.org/images/cloud/OpenStack/current-10> to the
+Proxmox host.
+Then execute the following steps:

 ```shell
 qm create 900 --name debian-10-openstack-amd64 --net0 virtio,bridge=vmbr0